Local Rules & Etiquette

 Temporary Greens not in use are Ground Under Repair and play is prohibited.
 Relief must be taken by lifting the ball without penalty within one club-length of and not nearer the hole than the nearest point of relief (Rule 25-1(b)).

+5. The flag/Protection of holes.
 The flag is to be either left in the hole or removed to protect the area around the hole from excessive wear.
 The flag should not be attended.

 Etiquette: Behaviour on the Course